Bouni/max-cube-protocol/L-Message.md

     0000000000:                      18

 The valve position indicates the position of the radiator valve.
 100 is fully open, 0 is closed.
+A WallMountedThermostat always returns '4' for this value.

 ### Temperature